-5. Delving into some more violent past traumas, what if it turns out that Pig-nose and Butt-mouth in Mos Eisley were all along survivors of the massacre at Jedha?
+5. Speaking of violent past traumas, what if it turns out that Pig-nose and Butt-mouth in Mos Eisley were survivors of the massacre at Jedha?
 Maybe it was out of PTSD that they picked on Luke in A New Hope, you ever think about that?
 So what does that make arm-lopping Obi-Wan?

 6. And just what is the Star Wars universe’s problem with prosthetics?
 (See Darth Grievous.)
 Does everyone Dark Sided or Dark Side Adjacent have breathing problems?
 Does Obi-Wan walk through trauma wards and ICU’s scoffing ‘More machine now than man’?

-7. Traditionally the Star Wars opposition has been between the mechanical and the natural.
-(The robot arms of the Skywalkers the first mark of the beast.)
+7. Traditionally the Star Wars opposition has been between the mechanical and the natural (the robot arms of the Skywalkers the first mark of the beast).
 Nowadays there sure is more and more Sympathy for Robots going around: Wall-E, Big Hero 6, Her, and this film.
-The kids these days caring less about their loved ones than their iPhones might be the sort of inane idea of a newspaper cartoon or columnist.
-Nevertheless it feels like we’re being… prepped for something.
-That darn robot took my job, but it whimpered so sadly when I made to shoot it with a blaster that I couldn’t go through with it in the end.
+The kids these days caring less about their loved ones than their iPhones might be the sort of inane idea peddled by a newspaper cartoon or columnist.
+Nevertheless, it feels like we’re being… prepped for something.
+That darn robot took my job, but it whimpered so sadly when I made to shoot it with a blaster that I couldn’t go through with it in the end!

 8. Maybe it’s actors who’ll be the next to have their jobs taken.
 CGI Tarkin and CGI Leia are not terrible.
 Not convincing either — but they are fascinating.
 We’re still in the uncanny valley, but climbing up a slope.

 9. Why, though, do the Rebels bring Princess Leia, and hence their other top secret plan, to a battlefront?
 Is Scarif en route to Tatooine and they’re being environmentally conscious?
-If the film really had to end on her image and her line - ‘Hope’ - (“But what kind, your highness, surely not an old hope?” / “Why it’s funny you ask…”) it shouldn’t have been hard to build towards it more credibly.
+If the film really had to end on Leia’s image and her line - ‘Hope’ - (“But what kind your highness, surely not an old hope?” / “Why it’s funny you ask…”) it shouldn’t have been too hard to build towards it more credibly.
 Working backwards from your desired ending is a standard writing trick.
-Instead the film’s like Peter Jackson’s Hobbit trilogy: always looking forward, anxious to be the connective tissue between later parts of the franchise.
+Instead the film is like Peter Jackson’s Hobbit trilogy: always looking forward, anxious to be the connective tissue between later parts of the franchise.